 A Minimum of Three Annual Health Care Visits on Sikava Farms

-The health care veterinarian makes at least four annual visits to pig breeding farms and one visit at (meat producing) farms per breeding batch.
+The health care veterinarian makes at least three annual visits to pig breeding farms and one visit at (meat producing) farms per breeding batch.
 Veterinarians visit largest farms every two weeks.
 The system includes a health care plan that is updated yearly.
 This plan covers disease protection, medicine usage, vaccinations and instructions on taking required tests.
 It also monitors the most central issues regarding health – well-being and production.

 The Health Care Visit Includes An Extensive List of Observations